 6.2.1 Compare and contrast major forms of governments in Europe and the Americas throughout history.

-6.3.2 Use latitude and longitude to locate the capital cities of Europe and the Americas and describe the uses of locational technology, such as Global Positioning Systems (GPS) to distinguish absolute and relative location and to describe Earth's surfaces.
+6.3.2 Identify the four hemispheres of the earth and use latitude and longitude to locate the capital cities of Europe, North America, and South America to show absolute location and relative location to the Earth's surfaces.

 Places and Regions

-6.3.3 Describe and compare major physical characteristics of regions in Europe and the Americas.
+6.3.8 Describe and compare major physical characteristics of regions (biomes) of Europe and the Americas.

 6.3.9 Identify current patterns of population distribution and growth in Europe and the Americas using a variety of geographic representations such as maps, charts, graphs, and satellite images and aerial photography.
 Evaluate different push and pull factors that trigger migrations.